DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Methods

 Let $n_1, n_2 > 0$ be the sample sizes of each group and $c \in [-1, 1]$ the location of the mode.
 Let $\mathcal{F}$ be the family of distributions on $[-1, 1]$ such that \begin{itemize} \item $f$ is increasing on $[-1, c]$, \item $f$ is decreasing on $[c, 1]$, \item $\int_{-1}^0 f = \frac{n_1}{n_1+n_2}$, and \item $\int_0^1 f = \frac{n_2}{n_1+n_2}$. \end{itemize} Let $\epsilon \in (0, 1)$.
 The aim is to find a $f \in \mathcal{F}$ that minimizes $\int_{-\epsilon}^\epsilon f$.

 The proof (Appendix A) is broken up into multiples cases based on the values of the ratio $n_1/n_2$ and $c$.
 In all cases, a piecewise constant solution exists in which the density near the hyperplane is proportional to the density of the lesser-dense group.
 This formal problem motivates the procedure by which the null distribution is simulated.
-First, the density of each group is approximated, for $j = 1,2$.
-The product of singular values is used to estimate the volume of each group because high-dimensional clusters tend to look Gaussian \citep{near-orthogonal}.
+First, the density of each group is approximated, for groups $j = 1,2$.
+The product of singular values $\sigma_i^j$ is used to estimate the volume of each group because high-dimensional clusters tend to look Gaussian \citep{near-orthogonal}.
 Extraneous noise dimensions are removed prior to this process to avoid biasing the volume estimates.
 Now suppose $D_1 < D_2$.
-Then $n_1$ points are uniformly sampled from a hyperrectangle with side lengths $\sqrt{12}\sigma_i^1$ (the factor $\sqrt{12}$ ensures the variance of the sample in each principle direction is equal to the variance of the original data in each principal component), then the number of edges crossing the hyperplane in the MST is recorded.
-Repeated simulation yields an approximate null distribution to which the test statistic is compared.
+Then $n_1$ points are uniformly sampled from the hyperrectangle Note, $R$ has side lengths $\sqrt{12}\sigma_i^1$ so that the marginal distribution along the $i^\textrm{th}$ dimension has standard deviation $\sigma_i^1$, i.e. the standard deviation of the $i^\textrm{th}$ principal component of the original data.
+From there, the number of edges in the MST crossing the $x_1 = 0$ hyperplane is recorded.
+Repeated simulation of this procedure yields an approximate null distribution to which the test statistic is compared.
 The returned $p$-value is the percentile of the test statistic within this bootstrapped null distribution.
 A one-sided test is employed because we are only interested in rejecting the null for sufficiently small numbers of edge crossings.

-Power and size analyses are conducted in controlled situations.
-They are described in Section 2.7, and the results are presented in Section 3.2.